Interventional Cardiology Fellowship

 Catheterization Laboratory Case Review and Morbidity and Mortality Conference

 Every Friday from 7:00 to 8:00AM, interesting cases from the previous week deriving from all of our training sites are presented by our fellows.
 All cases with complications are presented.
 The conference is directed by Louai Razzouk, MD, MPH, who leads an interactive discussion engaging a broad array of the interventional cardiology faculty and fellows.

 Cardiology Grand Rounds are held every Friday from 8:00 to 9:00AM.
 Prominent national and international speakers present their data at this conference, which is sponsored by the Division of Cardiology.

 Louai Razzouk, MD, MPH, is fellowship director and head of quality assurance for the Cardiac Catheterization Laboratory.
 Dr. Razzouk’s research interests include the treatment of patients with coronary artery disease and diabetes mellitus, the use of alcohol septal ablation for the treatment of hypertrophic cardiomyopathy, and mechanisms of in-stent stenosis for peripheral arterial disease.

 How to Apply

-Applications are accepted from the beginning of October through the end of December each calendar year via the Electronic Residency Application Service® (ERAS®) with ERAS® program code 1523511123.
+Applications are accepted from mid-November to December 10th of each calendar year via the Electronic Residency Application Service® (ERAS®) with ERAS® program code 1523511123.